Looking after the details of Switzerland in miniature since 1959

 Pierre Vuigner handed over the reins to his two sons Dominique and Jean-Luc in the Spring of 1986, but still remains on hand at all times to offer advice and support.
 Now aged 83, he puts the success story of Swissminiatur down to the following: “mon Dieu, j’ai plus de chance que d’intelligence.
 (My God, I have more guts than brains).

 It was with humility, patience, daringness and pioneering spirit that Pierre Vuigner created something in Melide that has become somewhat of a Swiss institution over the last 60 years: Visiting and experiencing Switzerland in an hour…

 Traditional methods and innovative processes come together to create real miniature masterpieces in the unusual 1:25 scale.
 See models of trains, funicular railways, boats and cableways in a tranquil natural setting.
 Appreciate the painstaking handiwork, which stays true to the original and is carried out with great passion.

 The practical experience developed by our workers over the years is an invaluable treasure and their skills have been handed down for decades.
 Traditional processes and innovation methods have been combined to create some real masterpieces in miniature.

 Our thirty-strong team, made up of decorators, artisans, gardeners, cooks, guides and reception staff, work hard on a daily basis to make your visit to Swissminiatur truly unique.

 Our workshops are open to the public on special days at certain times of year.
 Don’t miss the next guided tour!

-We’re naturally keen to provide healthy food for your children too and offer a range of menus suitable for them.
 As you relax for a few moments after your meal, your little ones can have fun in the nearby play area.